FLUX.1[dev] with ComfyUI and Stability Matrix (20250126)

 We need to place the models in the expected locations:

-while for Stability Matrix in “Portable Mode”, the Data folder present at the same location as the executable is the base.
-The VAE and CLIP files can be placed in the Data/Models shared directory, but (for the time being, the devs are working on this) the unet files should be placed directly into the ComfyUI installed package itself at Data/Packages/ComfyUI.
+For Stability Matrix in “Portable Mode,” the Data folder present at the same location as the executable is the base.
+The VAE and CLIP files can be placed in the Data/Models shared directory, but (for the time being, the devs are working on this) the unit files should be placed directly into the ComfyUI installed package itself at Data/Packages/ComfyUI.

 The files then go to: